Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Related Work

+To our knowledge, the only work that can in principle synthesize recursive programs from MQ properties is \vamp~\cite{vampire-rec-synth} (c.f.
+Section~\ref{sec_vampire}).
+At a high level, \vamp uses a deductive synthesis approach~\cite{MannaWaldinger1980} which consists in synthesizing a function $f(\vec x)$ that satisfies $\phi$ by searching for a constructive proof of $\FA{\vec x}{\EX{y}{\phi[\vec x, y]}}$. (\cite{vampire-non-rec-synth} uses a similar approach but synthesizes non-recursive functions.)
+Although in principle \vamp can handle MQ properties, it was only able to solve 1/9 of our MQ benchmarks, and was only able to solve 11/51 of our $\forall^*$ benchmarks: see Section~\ref{sec_vampire} for detailed comparison and lessons learned.

-Syntax-Guided Synthesis (SyGuS)~\cite{sygus-main} is a framework for program synthesis that uses grammars to restrict the search space of candidate programs.
-The syntax of the SyGuS Language Standard (version 2.1)~\cite{sygus-lang} allows grammars with recursive function definitions.
+\paragraph{Syntax-Guided Synthesis} Syntax-Guided Synthesis (SyGuS)~\cite{sygus-main} is a framework for program synthesis that uses grammars to restrict the search space of candidate programs.
+The syntax of the SyGuS Language Standard (version 2.1)~\cite{sygus-lang} allows grammars that admit recursive function definitions.
 Despite this, none of the 6000+ publicly available SyGuS competition benchmarks~\cite{sygus-bench} involve recursive functions---recursion is never explicitly enabled, nor is it implied by the presence of a function name in its own grammar.
-Furthermore, the state-of-the-art SyGuS solver CVC5~\cite{cvc4sy,cvc5} does not currently support the recursion feature~\cite{cvc5-recursion-github}.
-Our work focuses specifically on recursive program synthesis, and our benchmarks require recursive solutions.
-Therefore, it is inappropriate to use the SyGuS benchmark suite to evaluate our approach, and it is also not appropriate to compare our tool against current SyGuS solvers in our evaluation.
+Furthermore, the state-of-the-art SyGuS solver CVC5~\cite{cvc4sy,cvc5} does not currently support the synthesis of recursive functions~\cite{cvc5-recursion-github} (although it does support synthesis of non-recursive functions when recursive functions are in the background theory), which is why we cannot run CVC5 on our benchmarks.
+We remark that we view our tool as complementary to a tool like CVC5: for instance, we can imagine a portfolio solver which runs CVC5 on non-recursive benchmarks and our tool on recursive benchmarks.
+(On a similar note, none of~\cite{bool-fn-synth2021, kuncak2010, DQFMT} support the synthesis of recursive functions.)